NAME

 -n | --nut_simulation_scan

-Scan NUT simulated devices (.dev files in $CONFPATH).
+Scan NUT simulated devices (.dev files in $NUT_CONFPATH).

 -A | --avahi_scan

-Scan NUT servers using Avahi request on the current network interfaces.
-No IP required.
+Scan NUT servers using Avahi request on the current network interface(s).
+No IP address options are required or used.

 -I | --ipmi_scan

-Scan NUT compatible power supplies available via IPMI on the current host, or over the network.
+Scan NUT compatible power supplies available via IPMI on the current host, or over the network if IP address ranges are specified.

 -E | --eaton_serial serial ports